zeldaret/oot/docs/music_macro_language.md

 **Example:**

-The following example consists of three different files: `example.mus`, the main sequence; `constants.inc`, a file containing constants used across the sequence files; and `alternate.mus.inc`, containing an alternate section that plays when the game prompts it to do so.
+The following example consists of three different files: `example.seq`, the main sequence; `constants.inc`, a file containing constants used across the sequence files; and `alternate.seq.inc`, containing an alternate section that plays when the game prompts it to do so.

-**example.mus**
+**example.seq**
 ```
 .desc title Example Sequence
 .desc author zeldaret